Omni Calculator logo

 Opportunity cost example

 Let's go back to thinking about buying a new car.
 It costs $15,000.
-Your alternative is to keep using your current vehicle for the next two years, and invest money with a 3 % rate of return.
+Your alternative is to keep using your current vehicle for the next two years and invest money with a 3 % rate of return.
 There is a 22 % tax on capital gains, and the inflation rate is 1.5 %.
-Your interest is compounded monthly - that means your earned interest will be added to your account each month, and next month your interest will be calculated on that new, larger amount.
-Again, bold values are visible in the advanced mode.
+Your interest is compounded monthly — that means your earned interest will be added to your account each month, and next month, your interest will be calculated on that new, larger amount.
+Again, bold values are part of the supplementary metrics of the calculator.

 • Nominal gains after tax = $926.36 − $203.80 = $722,56